lukemorton/lukemorton.co.uk/thoughts/2020-03-22-moving-slow.md

 # Moving slow

 On slowing the pace of life – we all face it whether you like the idea or not.
-I've been facing up to this reality and have found the time and space to share them here.
+I've been facing up to this reality and have found the time and space to share my thoughts here.

 ![](https://www.dropbox.com/s/64ztj6bdsad3gjs/moving-slow.jpg?raw=1)